-The transport problem will, of course, be considered fully before that stage is reached.
+will, of The transport problem course, be considered fully before that stage is reached.
 But it is a long time, and transport will not be a terrific problem because the seven lakh tons of lignite which is proposed to be briquetted will give only about half the quantity of carbonised briquettes which will be used as domestic or industrial fuel.
 The only thing that remains for me to deal with is about the workers' conditions at Neiveli, to which reference was made.
-I would submit that the workers there are being paid exactly the same emoluments as were being given to them bv Madras Government the up to 1954 or 1955 when we took over.
+I would submit that the workers there are being paid exactly the same emoluments as were being given to them bv Madras Government the to 1954 or 1955 when we took over.
 The present is a temporary phase.
 The Lignite Corporation has been formed very recently; its work is yet to be developed; there is not much to do.
 In fact, there is some retrenchment at present, because the investigations are over.
 The mining machinery has yet to arrive.
-I can assure the House that the workers' wages, or the conditions of service will not be worse off than what they are in other industrial undertakings in that region.
+I can assure the House that the workers' wages, or the conditions of service will not be worse off than what they are in other industrial undertakings that region.
 That is the only thing that I can say at present.
 But all the other persons who are employed by the Neiveli Project have been brought on the Central scales of pay.
 As far as the workers are concerned, they are being given the wages which were being paid to them.
-There has been no reduction; the same wages are continuing; and will continue to be the wages of the industrial workers in that area.
+There has been no reduction; the same wages in that area.